Maram-Ankir/reading-notes/README.md

 A growth mindset is synonymous with a love of learning and opposite with fixed mindset .

-so don't give up !work hard until you reach a better version of yourself :muscle:.
+so don't give up !work hard until you reach a better version of yourself 💪.

 ### **reminders to keep yourself in a growth mindset:**